DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 that a user has in a website to execute code on the user’s computer. **XSRF** attacks exploit the trust that remote sites have in a user’s system to execute commands on the user’s behalf.
         - OpenID Connect (OIDC) (used for authentication): would allow to use an account from another service to acces an  application
+        - OpenID Connect is a RESTful, JSON-based authentication protocol that, when paired with OAuth, can provide identity verification and basic profile information.
     - Cloud-based federation typically uses a third-party service to share federated identities
     - Federated identity management systems can be hosted on-premises, in the cloud, or in a combination of the two as a hybrid system.
 Hybrid federation e.g occurs where authentication occurs on-premises and services are provided through a federated identity service in the cloud
 - 5.2.7 Credential management systems